Asian Medical Care and Insurance Plans: What Every Expat Needs To Know

 Health insurance plans purchased in Asia can have several advantages.
 They are competitively priced based on in-depth knowledge of the local market.
 They are usually recognized and accepted by local hospitals.
 This saves expats from paying up front and then being reimbursed later.
 As well, it can also be reassuring to have a company representative nearby in case of questions or problems.

 Local health insurance plans may be limited to only certain countries or regions, making them impractical for expats who travel between several countries.
-Their claims limits for certain kinds of coverage, such as outpatient care, are often reasonable.
+Their claims limits for certain kinds of coverage, such as outpatient care, which are often reasonable.
 However, the same price cap might be applicable to the far more pricey in-patient care.

 For expats, in-patient care usually ends up costing much more than it would for residents.
 This is because expats may be more isolated and with less of a support system.
 It is often more prudent to stay in the hospital for an extra day or two to facilitate healing and recovery.
 There is also the practical matter of understanding your policy.
 Local policies are often written in the local language.
 Even if you do have a strong grasp on linguistics, there is a big difference between being fluent in everyday conversation and knowing the nuances of contacts and healthcare terminology.